daniel1noble/metaDigitise/cran-comments.md

 	- Fixed up notes across the board
 		- changed testthat and mockery to suggests and removed digitize package, which is no longer used
-		- exported functions from various packages in Rcode
+		- exported functions from various packages in Rcode -12 Mar 2020 - Debian problems.
+Need to add stringsAsFactors = TRUE to all data.frame, as.data.frame and any read.* functions to be explicit

 ## Test environments
 	- local Mac OSX High Sierra x86_64-apple-darwin15.6.0 (64-bit) - passed